 The idea behind Aristotle’s philosophy that the “whole is greater than the sum of its parts” has always baffled me.
 If I have an 8-slice pizza and I add up all the slices, I still have one pizza, so how can one pizza be greater than its 8 slices?

-I realized that it isn’t about the logical-mathematical equation that is easy for my analytical brain to grasp but rather how the parts make up the whole.
+I realized that it isn’t about the logical-mathematical equation but rather how the parts make up the whole.

-Slices on top of each other, rather than organized in a nice circular pie, do not seem appealing.
+Slices on top of each other, rather than organized in a nice circular pie, are not appealing.
 Also, if I had 8 different toppings divided one per slice, it gives me a very different experience than if the 8 toppings are spread evenly across the entire pizza.

-Consider ERP, data and other business applications.
+Consider ERP, data, and other business applications.
 Three major parts.
-Each one on its own may have multiple parts and when used in a single solution can be a great thing, separate them and not integrate them and you can find disparate indicators all over the place contradicting almost any decision.
+Each one on its own may have multiple parts and when used in a single, integrated solution can be a great thing.
+Separate them and you can find disparate indicators all over the place contradicting almost any decision.

-So when I look at SYSPRO and how all the parts of SYSPRO function in a cohesive integrated manner I get to understand the wise man from ancient times.
+So when I look at SYSPRO and how all the parts of SYSPRO function in a cohesive integrated manner I can understand the wise man from ancient times.

 When I get hungry, a whole pie looks a lot better than a single slice.
-I may only need one slice for me, but when I bring my kids into the equation, I need a pie with many slices, each one can now satisfy their hunger with their own toppings.
-So, next time when you see a pizza, remember that a good ERP solution is greater than the sum of its functions, integration framework and data.
-The best topping of all is the wider team that consists of staff and partners in a global framework of never-ending completeness.
+I may only need one slice for me, but when I bring my kids into the equation, I need a pie with many slices.
+So, the next time when you see a pizza, remember that a good ERP solution is greater than the sum of its functions, integration framework and data.
+And, that the best topping of all is the wider team that consists of staff and partners in a global framework of never-ending completeness.